kirpalseehra/random-generator/README.md

 ### How to download
 1. Copy/Clone the URL on GitHub into own terminal
 2. Unzip file into selected folder on own device
-3. Run rspec in terminal and install gems if required
+3. Open in selected text editor

+# How to use the random generator
+1.

 ### Challenges
 1. Creating the unit tests